edwardlavender/fvcom.tbx/README.md

   - ‘ucurrent\_speed’ and ‘vcurrent\_speed’, to store the \(u\) and
     \(v\) components of current velocity;
-  - ‘sun\_angle’, to store sun angle (an optional field which can be computed across a domain by `WeStCOMSExploreR`)
+  - ‘sun\_angle’, to store sun angle (an optional field which can be computed by `WeStCOMSExploreR`);

-To create an appropriate directory system in which to store outputs, `WeStCOMSExploreR` provides the `create_wcdirs()` function.
+To create a directory system in which to store outputs, `WeStCOMSExploreR` provides the `create_wcdirs()` function.

 ### Environmental array conventions